scripthookvdotnet/scripthookvdotnet/README.md

 This is an ASI plugin for Grand Theft Auto V, based on the C++ ScriptHook by Alexander Blade, which allows running scripts written in any .NET language ingame.

+## Requirements

+* [C++ ScriptHook by Alexander Blade](http://www.dev-c.com/gtav/scripthookv/)
+* .NET Framework ≥ 4.5

 ## Downloads

 Prebuilt binaries can be found on the [releases](https://github.com/crosire/scripthookvdotnet/releases) page.

-## Requirements

-* [C++ ScriptHook by Alexander Blade](http://www.dev-c.com/gtav/scripthookv/)
-* .NET Framework ≥4.5

 ## Contributing